Consensys/doc.quorum-key-manager/docs/Concepts/Authentication.md

 description: Authentication concept page
 ---

-# Authentication
+# User authentication

+You can configure user authentication with Quorum Key Manager (QKM).
+This is optional but recommended.

-To authenticate to Quorum Key Manager (QKM), users must provide credentials in every request through one of the following methods:
+To authenticate to QKM, users must provide credentials in every request through one of the following methods:

 - [OIDC](../HowTo/Authenticate/OIDC.md) - OpenID Connect standard using JSON Web Tokens
 - [TLS](../HowTo/Authenticate/TLS.md) - Client TLS authentication